Dipita-Biswas/Market-Expansion-Strategy/README.md

 As a Strategy Consultant, I led the market analysis and go-to-market planning, contributing to city prioritization, competitor research, and growth modeling.

 ## Tools Used
-- Excel and SQL (data modeling and financial projections)
+- Excel, Python and SQL (data modeling and financial projections)
 - PowerPoint (presentation development)
 - Google Forms & Sheets (interview collection and synthesis)